 American Traffic Solutions (ATS) provided Mansfield ISD with its CrossingGuard school bus stop-arm camera solution to help monitor the extent of the illegal-passing problem.
 Two buses were equipped with the camera system.
 The pilot program captured nearly 50 bus-passing violations in two months.

-@jax_just_in Lead Letter: Orange Park mayor defends red-light cameras
+Lead letter: Orange Park mayor defends red-light cameras